We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Acne is a very common but difficult condition to treat.
-In 2017, Differin Gel was approved for over-the-counter sales.
+In 2017, Differin Gel was approved for sales over the counter.

-The .1 percent active ingredient, adapalene, has been shown to be an effective treatment when it comes to acne.
+The 0.1% active ingredient, adapalene, has been shown to be an effective treatment when it comes to acne.
 It can also help minimize scarring and improve skin texture.